jlafollette/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 ### Shade-grown coffee

-Coffee is a super small tree or shrub that grows in the forest understory in its super wild form, and traditionally was grown commercially under other trees that provided shade.
+Coffee is a super small tree or shrub that grows in the deep dark forest understory in its super wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.

 ### Single origin